Antonio-MI/sincere/README.md

 ## Setup environment

 To setup the environment create a new virtual environment where the git repository is located.
+Python 3.10.12 is recommended

 ```
 git clone https://github.com/yourusername/yourrepository.git